-- 7.5 times actual salary for our Chief Executive Officer; and - 4.5 times target salary for our other named executive officers.
+- · 7.5 times actual salary for our Chief Executive Officer; and - 4.5 times target salary for our other named executive officers.

-Equity ownership value is calculated by adding the value of common shares owned outright, time-vested restricted shares, and performance shares calculated at target achievement.
+In 2025, we modified our guidelines to provide that only the value of common shares owned outright and time vested restricted shares are counted toward the equity ownership value.
+Equity ownership value does not include unearned performance shares or vested or unvested stock options, if any, would also be excluded from determining the equity ownership value.
 A named executive officer is not required to purchase shares in the open market in order to satisfy their ownership requirements but is prohibited from selling any of the equity granted to them, other than automatic dispositions for tax withholding, until ownership requirements are satisfied.

-As of December 31, 2023, all of our named executive officers had satisfied their ownership requirements, other than Ms. Bender who did not join the Company until January 2021.
+As of December 31, 2024, all of our named executive officers had satisfied their ownership requirements, other than Ms. Bender who did not join the Company until January 2021.
 However, Ms. Bender is in compliance with our guidelines because she is not required to purchase shares in the open market in order to satisfy her ownership requirements.

-Anti-Hedging, Anti-Pledging and Other Insider Trading Policies
+Anti-Hedging, Anti-Pledging and Insider Trading Policy

-Our employees, including our named executive officers, are subject to our insider trading policies and practices, which prohibit:
+Our employees, including our named executive officers, are subject to our insider trading policy, which prohibits:

-- transactions in our securities outside of Company-designated "window" periods, except pursuant to previously adopted and approved Rule 10b5-1 plans; - · employees and their designees from hedging the market value of RenaissanceRe securities; and - employees and their designees from engaging in short sales of, margin loans on, or pledging of RenaissanceRe securities.
+- · transactions in our securities outside of Company-designated "window" periods, except pursuant to previously adopted and approved Rule 10b5-1 plans; - employees and their designees from hedging the market value of RenaissanceRe securities; and - · employees and their designees from engaging in short sales of, margin loans on, or pledging of RenaissanceRe securities.